Our last couple days in Ottawa, Kathleen had a cold and I felt the start of one.

 When they’d finished, the sun broke through again, and I got a couple snaps of the memorial in full sunlight.
 Then I headed back to the hotel, for breakfast and shower and shoe shining.

 After that we found our way to the resort where I shot the wedding.
-I’m not allowed to post photos of the bride and groom, but here’s one of Kathleen from the reception.And then on Monday, at 7:30 AM, we flew home, and our vacation was in the history books.
+I’ve been asked to not post photos of the bride and groom online, but here’s one of Kathleen from the reception.And then on Monday, at 7:30 AM, we flew home, and our vacation was in the history books.